 - Your healthcare provider and your insurance company have to explain how they'll use and disclose health information.

 - You can ask for copies of all this information, and make appropriate changes to it.
 You can also ask for a history of any unusual disclosures.

 - If someone wants to share your health information, you have to give your formal consent.

 - You have the right to complain to HHS about violations of HIPAA rules.

 - Health information is to be used only for health purposes.
 Without your consent, it can't be used to help banks decide whether to give you a loan, or by potential employers to decide whether to give you a job.

 - When your health information gets shared, only the minimum necessary amount of information should be disclosed.

-- Psychotherapy records get an extra level of protection.
+Psychotherapy records get an extra level of protection.